whatsapp

 Immunotherapy:

 Immunotherapy uses medicine that helps the body's immune system kill cancer cells.
 The immune system fights off diseases by attacking germs and other cells that shouldn't be in the body.
 Cancer cells survive by hiding from the immune system.
 Immunotherapy helps the immune system cells find and kill the cancer cells.
-For endometrial cancer, immunotherapy might be considered if the cancer is advanced and other treatments haven't helped.
+For endometrial cancer, immunotherapy may be an option for women with advanced cancer that has come back after treatment.

 1. Diagnostics: